What is the background to the Trust’s involvement in social investment?

 The Trust is moving away from some of the models which have been ‘proved’ and have become more ‘investable’, such as funds, social impact bonds (SIBs) and charity bonds.
 There may still be particular SIBs, funds or bonds in which the Trust has an interest, due to their geography or activity, but they are not in themselves of specific interest to the Trust.

 The Trust recognises that some organisations are at an early stage in relation to social investment and need support before they become ‘investor-ready’.
-The Trust will work to create an enabling environment in line with our mission, including working with other organisations and on occasion using grant funding where appropriate, through the Connect Fund which launched in June 2017.
+The establishment of the Connect Fund in June 2017 is enabling the Trust to create an environment in line with our mission, including working with other organisations and on occasion using grant funding where appropriate.